 Aim of the project MoreSpin (Mobile Magnetic Resonance Sensor with supraconducting coil for prepolarization in the near surface soil) is to develop a mobile NMR instrument for detecting and mapping near-surface (2m) soil physical parameters.
 Supraconducting prepolarization coils and adiabadic excitation pulses will significantly improve signal quality.

-The main focus of the project is on the development of a mobile NMR sensor that can be used to map the soil water content up to a depth of about 2 m.
 Moisture stored in near surface soils is key for a manifold of ecological processes.
 The soil, being the interface between the atmosphere and the lithosphere, plays a crucial role for the transport of water and the dissolved substances therein.
 At present, there are no suitable direct methods to determine soil moisture content at the required spatial and temporal length and time scales.
 Not only are direct methods on the km scale disproportionately involved, furthermore, the only available geophysical methods on this length scale are indirect methods and therefore highly ambiguous.
-One nondestructive geophysical surface method that is well established nowadays, is surface nuclear magnetic resonance or magnetic resonance sounding (MRS).
-However, MRS is not suitable to determine the near surface soil physical properties due to its lack of sensitivity in the first 2 m and the very time consuming investigation of large scale areas (km scale).
-Recently, promising theoretical concepts have been published that allow to deduce the development of a NMR based sensor that meets the required properties in terms of measurement progress and sensitivity.
-The idea of a suitable mobile MRS sensors is based on a superconducting coil that is used to prepolarize the near surface subsoil in conjunction with adiabatic excitation pulses and a small scale receiver unit.
+One nondestructive geophysical surface method that is well established is surface nuclear magnetic resonance or magnetic resonance sounding (MRS).
+However, standard MRS is not suitable to map (km scale) the near surface soil physical properties due to its lack of sensitivity in the first 2 m and the usually high expenditure of time needed for conducting measurements.

 Grant no. MU 3318/4-1